GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 name: en_30.30.2_changing_layer_style_1
 height: 400px
 ---
-Order the layers and navigate to the styling panel of the topmost layer
+Order the layers and navigate to the styling panel of the topmost layer.
 :::

 3. Change the symbology of the Adm0 layer by opening the styling panel and navigating to the Symbology tab.
 4. Click on `Simple Fill` to open the style options.
 5. Expand the `Fill Colour` menu and check the `Transparent Fill` option.
 This will make only the boundaries visible, so __we will be able to see the layer under this one__.
 6. Choose a `Stroke Colour`, and make the `Stroke Width` 0.66 Millimeters.
-7. Click OK.
+7. Click `OK`.
 8. __Repeat the same process__ for the Adm1 layer, using the same colour as for Adm0 (it will be in "Recent colors) and leave the stroke width at 0.26.
 9. Now we can see the boundaries of the country and its states, and behind that we can see the districts (Adm2).
 10. Let's make the district layer's style consistent with the others.
 11. Choose a `Fill Color`.
 12. Use the same Stroke Colour` as for Adm0 and Adm1, but make the width 0.1 Millimeters and the Stroke Style a __Dash Line__.
-13. Click OK and look at your map: hopefully it's starting to look nicer!
+13. Click OK and look at your map: Hopefully it's starting to look nicer!

 :::{figure} ../../fig/en_30.30.2_changing_layer_style_3.png
 ---